 Must remove attributes from objects whose value is

-. - Must not remove null values from arrays.
+null. - Must not remove null values from arrays.

 -